teadjs/tead/README.md

 export default (a, b) => a + b;
 ```

-Then create a file named `sum.test.js`.
-This will contain our actual tests:
+Then create a file named `sum.test.js` and add some tests:

 ```js
 import sum from "./sum";